 Financing a luxury home in and around Knoxville, TN means obtaining a jumbo loan.
-For any mortgage loan above the current conforming loan limit of $510,400, lenders refer to these larger amounts as a jumbo.
-Note: some locations in Tenessee around Nashville, etc have a slighter higher conforming loan limits.
+For any mortgage loan above the current conforming loan limit of $548,250, lenders refer to these larger amounts as a jumbo.
+Note: some locations in Tenessee around Nashville, etc have slighter higher conforming loan limits.
 Getting approved for a jumbo loan is very much the same as getting approved for most any mortgage type as lenders evaluate a borrower’s credit history, the ability to repay the debt, employment and sufficient funds to close on the transaction.

 Most jumbo loan programs require a minimum 20 percent down payment although there are some programs that ask for less, only 5% down payment in some cases.
-In Knoxville and the surrounding areas in Knox County, the jumbo market is very little of available homes for sale although the trend for higher-end developments is definitely on the upswing.
+In Knoxville and the surrounding areas in Knox County, the jumbo market is very few of the available homes for sale although the trend for higher-end developments is definitely on the upswing.

 Jumbo loans for the Knoxville area can be found at most mortgage companies and loan officers are available to explain the approval process over the phone as well as get an itemization of potential closing costs involved.
 Have questions?
 Please contact us 7 days a week.